DheerajKukreja9554/chatApplication/README.md

 ## App Description

-currently this app is a realtime group chat in JAVA CLI
+Currently this app is a realtime group chat in JAVA CLI

 Client enters with his name in the group and can chat with currently present members